Wem: Economy

 A new brewing company, Hanby was founded in December 1988 by Peter Simmonds and Jack Hanby, who had previously worked for the Greenall Whitley brewery in Wem.
 Initially located in rented accommodation in Aston Park, the company began brewing their own ales in Easter 1989 once they had suitable premises.
-The brewery was taken over in late 2008, following Hanby Ales going into receivership, to be renamed as Wem Brewing Company.
+The brewery was taken over in late 2008, following Hanby Ales going into receivership, to be renamed as Wem Brewing Company but that in turn ceased trading in 2010.

 There is a mid-sized industrial estate to the east of the town.

 Coat of arms and flag

 The Wem Town Council use arms which are the shield of Shropshire, with a phoenix crest, with the shield laid over of an axe and a scythe.

 Geography

 The River Roden flows to the south of the town.

 The Shropshire Way long distance waymarked path passes through Wem.